 2018: Pauline Tangiora

 Pauline Tangiora is a Maori Elder from the Rongomaiwahine Tribe on the North Island of Aotearoa (New Zealand).
 Deeply rooted in the ancestral wisdom of her Peoples she has devoted her life to environmental, peace and Indigenous rights work, both at home and around the world.
 The Wisdom Treasure Award was presented to Mrs. Tangiora on the 26th of July at the David Brower Center in Berkeley, Ca.

 Wisdom Treasure Award 2017

 Larry “Kuuyux” Merculieff is of the last generation of Aleuts of the Alaskan Pribilof Islands to be fully raised in the traditional way.
 Kuuyux, a name given once a generation, means extension, like an arm extending from a body.
 Living this destiny, Larry served 35 years as a community leader on St. Paul Island, his home.
 His work now extends internationally, as he facilitates the use of traditional ways of dialogue, decision-making and consensus building, and talks about Indigenous Elder wisdom for modern times.

 2016: Marcos Terena

-Mariano Marcos Terena, is a Xané leader who has devoted his life to working and organizing for the rights of indigenous people and for the earth itself.
-The Wisdom Fellowship Award was presented to Mr. Terena in October 2016 at the Latin America Indigenous Funders Conference award dinner hosted by International Funders for Indigenous Peoples (IFIP) in Lima, Peru.
+Mariano Marcos Terena, is a Xané leader who has devoted his life to working and organizing for the rights of Indigenous people and for the earth itself.
+The Wisdom Treasure Award was presented to Mr. Terena in October 2016 at the Latin America Indigenous Funders Conference award dinner hosted by International Funders for Indigenous Peoples (IFIP) in Lima, Peru.

 2015: Caleen Sisk